Winston-Lin/dziganto.github.io/_posts/2018-1-20-Caesar-Cipher.md

 The outer circle represents plaintext letters while the inner circle represents the ciphertext equivalent.

 Hopefully you can see right away why this particular cipher is very easy to crack.
 Just mapping the plaintext to ciphertext while maintaining word lengths and spaces makes the process fairly easy.
-By converting all the text to lowercase and removing all spaces, we can make it a bit more challenging.
+By converting all the text to lowercase and removing all spaces and punctuation, we can make it a bit more challenging.
 But just barely.
 There are only 25 different ways to shift the letters, which means a brute force attack is trivial.

 Let's see what this looks like in code.